 Special requirements: A 120-hour practicum is required.
 Technical standards must be met with or without accommodations.

-Career options: Students can pursue entry-level jobs in horticulture/floriculture, agriculture, forestry, hazardous waste, recycling or materials handling.
+Career options: Students can pursue entry-level jobs in horticulture/floriculture, agriculture, forestry, recycling, or materials handling.
 Graduates can also work for golf courses or landscaping firms.